Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

 Sell Process
 ============

-The selling process of Particl Marketplace gives you more privacy, security, and censorship resistance than any other online marketplace and is entirely free to use except for the tiny sub-cent transaction fees usually associated with cryptocurrency transactions. **The price to pay for these previously impossible benefits is that you are required to do things a bit differently than what you are used to.**
+The selling process of :term:`Particl Marketplace` gives you more privacy, security, and censorship resistance than any other online marketplace and is entirely free to use except for the tiny sub-cent transaction fees usually associated with :term:`cryptocurrency` transactions. **The price to pay for these previously impossible benefits is that you are required to do things a bit differently than what you are used to.**

 Rest assured, it's not complicated at all.
 Just follow this quick user guide and you'll be up to speed in no time!